evannglt/cocktail-app/diary.md

 #### Week 4

 - Last design implementations (_search_ page) and adjustements (logic changes on the _edit profile_ page, adding some more information about the cocktail such as the glass it should be poured in and if it is alcoholic or not).
 - Implementation of the generation of a complete recipe from a cocktail name using Ollama API.
-We chose to use llama3.2:1b, one of the smallest models, because it was the smallest one that could fit on many computers, since it is running locally.
+We chose to use llama3.2:1b (1 billion parameters), one of the smallest models, because it was the smallest one that could fit on many computers, since it is running locally.
 As a comparison, GPT-3 has 175 billion parameters, and GPT-4o has around 1.6 trillion parameters, so the results are not as good as those models, but still good enough (most of the time) for our use case.

 ###### Front-End issues